PaDun/CPTR245HW5/Stutter.md

 }
 ```

-Of course, this implementation doesn't quite capture the functionality we're looking for, so let's make another test (with another omitted file).
+Of course, this implementation doesn't quite capture the functionality we're looking for, so let's make another test.
 ```java
  @Test
     public void testNewBehavior() {